OpenDSA/OpenDSA/RST/en/Glossary.rst

       data, and each surface has its own :term:`I/O head`.

    point quadtree
-      A `term:`spatial data structure` for storing point data.
+      A :term:`spatial data structure` for storing point data.
       It is similar to a :term:`PR quadtree` in that it (in two dimensions) splits the world into four parts.
       However, it splits using an :term:`object-space decomposition`.